HitmanCodes/openpnp/README.md

 * Icons.java

 ## Objective
-To add conveyor/ramp support to the openPnPv2 software and adding the functionality of a batch processes.
+To add conveyor/ramp support to the openPnPv2 software and adding the functionality of a batch process.

 ## Result/Guide
 ### Launching the software